-Cae Post is an innovative social enterprise based in Powys, providing waste management and recycling services across mid-Wales and north Shropshire.
+Cae Post is an innovative social enterprise based in Powys, providing trade waste and business recycling services across mid-Wales and north Shropshire.

 Cae Post believes that employment and access to work are central to how people see themselves and that people with a range of disabilities, or who are disadvantaged in the labour market, should be given the same opportunity of contributing to their community through work.